reiryuki/Moto-Dolby-Audio-FX-Magisk-Module/README.md

 ## Descriptions
 An equalizer ported from Motorola Moto G Plus (sofiap_sprout) for any Android 9, 10, and 11 devices.
 It's working on my AOSP based and Lineage based ROM.

+## Requirements
+- Android 9, 10, or 11 devices
+- Magisk installed
+- If you can install and open this [Signature Test App](https://t.me/audioryukimods/24) normally, you are good to go.
+- Don't use with another Dolby module!

 ## Guide
 - Remove another Dolby module

 - Reboot

-- Install this module via Magisk Manager only.
+- Install this module via Magisk Manager only

-- Don't use this module with another Dolby module!

-- Reboot.
+- Reboot

 ## Troubleshooting
 - Use Audio Compatibility Patch if you encounter processing problem.